-A route licence allows you to fly on routes either wholly or partly outside the European Economic Area (EEA).
-The
+A Route Licence allows you to fly on routes either wholly or partly outside the United Kingdom or associated territories.

 To apply for a route licence complete form CPG 2901.